flownexus-lwm2m/flownexus/_sources/application_guide/fw_setup.rst

 ------------------

 .. note::
-   Currently not supported in FlowNexus.
+   Currently not supported in flownexus.

 .. code-block:: kconfig
   :caption: Enable LwM2M version 1.1 in Zephyr